Welcome to the specimen seashell section.

 It is my aim to work with other people doing ocean research and share information with the scientific community.
 I would be pleased to hear from anyone interested in deeper water research in South Australia.
 I can be contacted through this web site.

 Any seashells my company has for sale on this website will show the fisherman’s license number, processors license number, export exemption details, where the shell was caught, identification photo and data base number along with other description information.
 All of these details will be logged on a database, of which the S.A.
-Fisheries Department will have full access to.
+Fisheries Department will have full access.

 It is my aim to ensure any seashell sold by my company has been collected under strict environmental management before being offered for sale.
 After reading my company plan above, I hope you can purchase seashells with full confidence that we are doing everything to protect specimen seashell resources into the future.